AqwamCreates/DataPredict/docs/Tutorials/GettingStartedWithReinforcementLearning.md

 ## Classic Setup

-All the reinforcement learning models have two important functions: update() and episodeUpdate().
+All the reinforcement learning models have two important functions:

+* update()

+  * categoricalUpdate() is for discrete action spaces.

+  * diagonalGaussianUpdate() is for continuous action spaces.

+* episodeUpdate()

 Below, I will show a code sample using these functions.

 ```lua